당수도 - 唐手道

 Pushing hands works to undo a person's natural instinct to resist force with force, teaching the body to yield to force and redirect it.
 At WellWithin, pushing hands is used to acquaint students with the principles of what are known as the "Eight Gates and Five Steps," also known as the "13 Postures", a posture expressing each one of these aspects is found in all tai chi styles.
 Training and pushing hands competitions generally involve contact but no strikes.

-This class is offered Mondays, Tuesdays, Thursdays, and Fridays at 12:30 pm in the afternoon, and Saturday mornings at 8 am.
+This class is offered Tuesdays and Thursdays at 12:30 pm in the afternoon, and Saturday mornings at 8 am.